-Employers and employees both contribute at rates dependent on the level of earnings during a weekly, monthly or annual earnings period.

-No employee NIC are payable on earnings between the LEL and the PT but, when reported by the employer, the employee accesses entitlement to contributory benefits.
+- Employers and employees both contribute at rates dependent on the level of earnings during a weekly, monthly or annual earnings period. - No employee NICs are payable on earnings between the LEL and the PT but, when reported by the employer, the employee accesses entitlement to contributory benefits.

-Class 1 NIC rates 2024/25
+Class 1 NICs rates 2025/26

 Employee Employer

-PT/ST to UEL 8% 13.8%
+PT/ST to UEL 8% 15%

-Above the UEL 2% 13.8%
+Above the UEL 2% 15%

-Class 1A/1B N/A 13.8%
+Class 1A/1B N/A 15%

-- No employee NIC are payable once the employee reaches state retirement age, but employer NIC continue to be payable. - 2.
-No employer NIC are payable on earnings up to the UST for: - employees aged under 21; - apprentices aged under 25; - armed services veterans in their first 12 months of civilian employment. - Employers with physical premises in a Freeport tax site or in an Investment Zone may be eligible for some relief from employers' Class 1 NIC.
+- No employee NICs are payable once the employee reaches state retirement age, but employers' NICs continue to be payable. - 2.
+No employers' NICs are payable on earnings up to the UST for: - employees aged under 21; - apprentices aged under 25; - armed services veterans in their first 12 months of civilian employment. - Employers with physical premises in a Freeport tax site or in an Investment Zone may be eligible for some relief from employers' Class 1 NICs.
 See page 24. - 4.
-A person with more than one employment can defer the payment of some employee NIC until after the end of the tax year.
-The total amount payable is then checked and limited, so the full 8% rate is only applied to income between the PT and the UEL. - An 'employment allowance' of £5,000 per qualifying business gives exemption from Class 1 Employer NIC.
-Some businesses are excluded, including certain sole director companies and employers that had an employer's Class 1 NIC liability of £100,000 or more for the previous year.
-Employee NIC are unaffected. - Employer contributions (at 13.8%) are also due on most taxable benefits (Class 1A) and on the amount chargeable to income tax under a PAYE settlement agreement (Class 1B). - When an employer reimburses non-deductible expenses to an employee, who has paid the initial cost themselves, the reimbursed amount is treated as earnings and is subject to PAYE and Class 1 NIC.
+A person with more than one employment can defer the payment of some employee NICs until after the end of the tax year.
+The total amount payable is then checked and limited, so the full 8% rate is only applied to income between the PT and the UEL. - An 'employment allowance' of £10,500 per qualifying business gives exemption from Class 1 employers' NICs.
+Some businesses are excluded, including certain sole director companies.
+Employee NICs are unaffected. - Employers' NICs (at 15%) are also due on most taxable benefits (Class 1A) and on the amount chargeable to income tax under a PAYE settlement agreement (Class 1B). - When an employer reimburses non-deductible expenses to an employee, who has paid the initial cost themselves, the reimbursed amount is treated as earnings and is subject to PAYE and Class 1 NICs.

-Class 2 NIC
+Class 2 NICs

-Rate per week 2024/25 2023/24
+Rate per week 2025/26 2024/25

-Flat rate (voluntary) £3.45 £3.45
+Flat rate (voluntary) £3.50 £3.45

-Flat rate N/A 3.45

-Small Profits Threshold (SPT) 6,725 6,725
+Small Profits Threshold (SPT) 6.845 6.725

-Natas

-- From 6 April 2024, self-employed people with profits above the SPT are no longer required to pay Class 2 NIC.
-For 2023/24, Class 2 NIC was payable if profits were above £12,570. - Those with profits above the SPT access entitlement to contributory benefits, while those whose profits are less than the SPT can pay Class 2 NIC voluntarily to maintain this access.
+- Since 6 April 2024, self-employed people with profits above the SPT are no longer required to pay Class 2 NICs. - Those with profits above the SPT access entitlement to contributory benefits, while those whose profits are less than the SPT can pay Class 2.
+NICs voluntarily to maintain this access.

-Class 3 NIC
+Class 3 NICs

-Rate per week 2024/25 2023/24

-Flat rate £17.45 £17.45
+Rate per week 2025/26 2024/25 Flat rate £17.75 £17.45

-Note

-Anyone who wants to maintain State Pension rights may pay voluntary Class 3 NIC, but there are restrictions on paying Class 3 (or voluntarily paying Class 2) where the individual lives abroad.
+Anyone who wants to maintain State Pension rights may pay voluntary Class 3 NICs, but there are restrictions on paying Class 3 (or voluntarily paying Class 2) where the individual lives abroad.

-Class 4 NIC
+Class 4 NICs

-Annual 2024/25 2023/24
+Annual 2025/26 2024/25

 Lower profits limit (LPL) £12,570 £12,570

 Upper profits limit (UPL) 50,270 50,270

-LPL to UPL 6% 9%
+LPL to UPL 6% 6%

 Above UPL 2% 2%

+Notes

-- Class 4 NIC are payable on profits from UK trades or professions that exceed the lower profits limit. - 2.
-Both Class 2 and Class 4 NIC are collected through self assessment. - An individual who is both employed and self-employed may pay Class 1, Class 2 and Class 4 NIC, subject to the maximum limit for the year.
+- 1. Class 4 NICs are payable on profits from UK trades or professions that exceed the lower profits limit. - Both Class 2 and Class 4 NICs are collected through self-assessment. - An individual who is both employed and self-employed may pay Class 1.
+Class 2 and Class 4 NICs, subject to the maximum limit for the year.

+Employee Benefits

-Employee Benefits Employer-provided car benefit
+Employer-provided car benefit

-Cars: Taxable benefit: List price multiplied by chargeable
+Taxable benefit: List price multiplied by chargeable percentage

-percentage